First person: I watched a mob set a shop on fire in Delhi, chanting ‘Jai Shri Ram’

 4.30 pm: Festive mood among CAA protestors

 As the tear gas cleared, I walked back to Maujpur Chowk to find a festive mood among CAA supporters.
-Loud music was blaring as hundreds gathered on the spot chanted slogans like ‘Jai Shri Ram’ and ‘Bharat Mata Ki Jai’.
+Loud music was blaring as hundreds gathered on the spot chanted slogans like “Jai Shri Ram” and “Bharat Mata Ki Jai”.

 Several men in the crowd were armed with metal rods and sticks made of wood and bamboo.
 One man brandished a sword.
 The police stood 200 metres away, choosing not to act against them.

-The crowd threatened to target reporters.
+The crowd had threatened to target reporters.
 By then, thankfully, I had left the area.